twizzler-operating-system/rfcs/text/0000-low-level-device-model.md

 device memory and features through Twizzler objects, including memory-mapped IO (MMIO) registers, interrupt handling, device event messages, and structured device trees.

+> This low-level interface is not intended to be used by application programmers, and even driver
+> programmers are expected to use higher-level abstractions for some aspects of their work (coming in
+> a future RFC), though many aspects of the interface presented here will be used directly.

 # Motivation
 [motivation]: #motivation